Estimated reading time: 9 minutes

 Doing your research, specifically around pricing, has the potential to save you thousands of dollars.

 And, of course, the most effective way to avoid overspending during this emotionally vulnerable time is to articulate your preferences ahead of time and put your wishes in writing.

 This may be the single most important thing we all do before we die.

 The point of all of this is to make a difficult thing like dying, or loving someone who is dying, even a little bit less difficult.

-- Look at options ahead of time, so you’re not under pressure to make a decision
+- Look at options ahead of time so you’re not under pressure to decide.

-- Ask a friend to accompany you, specifically someone who isn’t as emotionally invested.
-They’ll likely be able to help you make better choices and ask different questions
+- Ask a friend to accompany you, specifically someone less emotionally invested.
+They’ll likely be able to help you make better choices and ask different questions.

 - Ask for an itemized statement regarding your final choice before entering into a contract.
 Be clear on what parts are mandatory and which are optional (for example, most aren’t aware that embalming is not a legal requirement in Canada and isn’t required for cremation)

 Changing Our Relationship To Death

 None of us escape death, both with our own mortality and also with the people we love.